 New White Paper Centers AI as a Critical Component of 5G Telecoms Network Success

-New research from InterDigital and ABI Research reveals the unique influences of AI/ML solutions to automate, enhance, and optimize 5G wireless networks

-/EIN News/ -- WILMINGTON, Del., Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Citing artificial intelligence (AI) and 5G as cornerstone technologies of this decade, a new whitepaper released today by InterDigital, Inc. (NASDAQ: IDCC) and written by ABI Research details the integral importance of AI to achieve 5G’s potential.
+WILMINGTON, Del., Dec.
+15, 2022 (GLOBE NEWSWIRE) -- Citing artificial intelligence (AI) and 5G as cornerstone technologies of this decade, a new whitepaper released today by InterDigital, Inc. IDCC and written by ABI Research details the integral importance of AI to achieve 5G's potential.
 The whitepaper, AI is the Key for 5G Success, examines the network domains and standards efforts where AI and ML are being integrated to automate critical 5G operations.

 According to the whitepaper, 5G promises to support multiple spectral assets, from low-band to millimeter Wave frequencies, and a proliferation of diverse IoT, consumer, and enterprise use cases, therefore requiring complex AI algorithms to achieve desired network function and quality user experience.
 Demand for advanced AI algorithms to enhance network planning and maintenance also is expected to grow as industry considers energy costs and network sustainability and prepares for future use cases and services.